SdAm1n/GuessGame/README.md

 # Guess Game
 This is a simple number Guessing Game written in C++.
 Highest Score is saved in a txt file name best_score.txt .

+* Requirement: C++ compiler (preferably GNU Compiler) needs to be installed in your pc.

 ### How to run on Linux
 * Using the makefile
 1. open terminal in project directory